Do Robots Really Need Anthropomorphic Hands? A Comparison of Human and Robotic Hands: Systematic Review of Robotic Hands and their Skill Repertoire

+\paragraph{Analysis of extreme cases} Outliers that we identified in Fig.~\ref{fig:corr_doa} are (1) Chavan-Dafle et al.\ \cite{Chavan-Dafle2020Planar} with 2 fingers, 2 DoF, 1 actuator, and 3 controllable DoF of the object, as well as (2) the following examples of 6 controllable DoF of the object: two hands of Liarokapis and Dollar \cite{Liarokapis2019Combining} with 3 fingers, 7 DoF, 4 actuators, and 4 fingers, 8 DoF, 4 actuators respectively, and of Morgan et al.\ \cite{Morgan2022Complex} with 4 fingers, 8 DoF, 4 actuators.

-\paragraph{Histogram of hand and sensor features} Figure \ref{fig:hand_features} shows a summary of the hand characteristics for all hands in the analyzed papers.
+\paragraph{Histogram of hand and sensor features} Fig.~\ref{fig:hand_features} shows a summary of the hand characteristics for all hands in the analyzed papers.

-\paragraph{Percentage of achieved skills by hands} Figure \ref{fig:skill_repertoire} shows the percentage of hands that can perform a skill from the respective skill category, ordered by features of the hands.
-We only show the result for four skill categories (5 (e.g., pushing a coin), 8 (e.g., rolling a ball on a table), 11 (e.g., turning a doorknob), 13 (e.g., writing) of Dollar's \citep{Dollar2014Classifying} taxonomy due to space constraints.
-These skill categories represent a wide range of different skills; for example, two of them are prehensile and two are non-prehensile.
+\paragraph{Percentage of achieved skills by hands} Fig.~\ref{fig:skill_repertoire} shows the percentage of hands that can perform a skill from the respective skill category, ordered by features of the hands.
+Due to space constraints, we only show the result for four skill categories of Dollar's taxonomy~\cite{Dollar2014Classifying}: category~6 (e.g., pushing a coin), category~9 (e.g., rolling a ball on a table), category~12 (e.g., turning a doorknob), and category~14 (e.g., writing).
+These skill categories represent a wide range of different skills.